- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Requirements for Application

-Prospective students should submit a complete program application online before the submission deadline date.
-The deadline date for the Fall term is August 8 and January 10 for the Spring term.
+Prospective students should submit a complete online program application before the submission deadline date.
+The deadline date for the Fall term is July 1 and for the Spring term, December 1.

 Note: Credential and certificate program application requirements and deadline dates may change.
 The application is available online.